fastrgv/RufasSok/README.md

 * a recent gcc compiler that supports -std=c++11;
 * graphics card that supports OpenGL version 3.3 or later;

-"ocmp.sh" is the build script for OSX, and "lcmp.sh" is for GNU/Linux.  ccc.sh is the build script for trbfs.
+"ocmp.sh" is the build script for OSX, and "scmp.sh" is for GNU/Linux.  ccc.sh is the build script for trbfs.
 Just type "ccc.sh trbfs" to compile the autosolver on either platform.

 If the delivered linux binary does not run, recompile with scmp.sh.